 And as a result, crossing state lines without reviewing the documents you’re using can spell trouble.

-This section of the post will help you understand and decide which templates you should use when your cross state lines to take on a new construction project in another state.
+This section of the post will help you understand and decide which lien waiver templates you should use when you cross state lines to take on a new construction project in another state.